Corey255A1/WunderVisionBlogHugo/content/posts/2024-03-10-Sudoku_Solver_Cpp/index.md

 - To solve the "hard" -- mostly in the **0.03s** range
 - To solve the "hardest" -- mostly in the **0.13s** range

-This was faster than the current implementation not too much.
+This was faster than the current implementation, but not too much.

 ## At commit "Fully Generic SudokuValue.. for better or worse"